Aliases for MXI1 Gene

 GeneCards Summary for MXI1 Gene

 MXI1 (MAX Interactor 1, Dimerization Protein) is a Protein Coding gene.
 Diseases associated with MXI1 include prostate cancer and male reproductive organ cancer.
-GO annotations related to this gene include transcription corepressor activity and protein dimerization activity.
+GO annotations related to this gene include protein dimerization activity and transcription corepressor activity.
 An important paralog of this gene is MXD1.

 UniProtKB/Swiss-Prot Summary for MXI1 Gene